Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Results

 \subsection{Formation and relaxation process of stellar-gas kinematic misalignments}

 To highlight an example of a long-lived unstable misalignment and to illustrate our method involving the identification and extraction of unstable misalignment timescales, we provide examples of two galaxy evolutions in Figure~\ref{plot: evolutions}.
+Illustrations of these evolutions are provided in Figure~\ref{plot: galaxy A B graphic} showing five key stages in each galaxy's evolution (labelled \RNum{1}-\RNum{5}).
+We will refer to these stages throughout this subsection.
 Both galaxies experience at least one unstable misalignment with a relaxation time $t_{\rm{relax}}>2$~Gyr.
 These galaxies were selected for their interesting stellar-\gassf kinematic evolution and the longevity of their unstable misalignments (as detailed below).
 We stress that the exceptionally long relaxation times of the two selected galaxies tend to be a rarity among our sample, as we discuss in detail in Section~\ref{results: relaxation timescales}.